zumasys/docs/guide/jbase/Structure of ODBC jEDI Mapping Files.md

 ## ODBC jEDI File Stub

 When you create a file of type *ODBC,*a small file (*stub*) is generated.
 This stub instructs the jBASE file interface that it's interacting with an ODBC jEDI type file.
-When a jBASE program or command interacts with an ODBC type file, the *jEDI* driver parses the stub and uses the **connect** parameter (see example stub below) to retrieve the *DSN connection information string* from the <u><strong>jEDIdrivers.ini</strong></u> file.
+When a jBASE program or command interacts with an ODBC type file, the *jEDI* driver parses the stub and uses the **connect** parameter (see example stub below) to retrieve the *DSN connection information string* from the **jEDIdrivers.ini** file.
 It then checks an internal *RDBMS*map to determine if a connection has already been made to the target *RDBMS*.
 If not, a new connection is established.
 Connections are persisted until the last file for a given connection is closed.

 ### Note